 - May 31 – Final deadline for fall admission

 In addition to our standard application requirements medical students may substitute their MCAT scores used for admission to the Duke Medical School.

 Required core courses (12 credits): Science Law & Policy; Clinical Bioethics and Policy; Law Research and Bioethics; Contemporary Issues; Colloquium.

 Electives (15 credits): courses selected from across Duke schools and departments.
 View electives here.

-Practicum or Masters Thesis (9 credits): Students have the option to either spend 10 weeks with a host organization engaged in work related to bioethics or science policy or to write a masters thesis
+Capstone Project or Masters Thesis (9 credits): Students have the option to either spend 10 weeks with a host organization engaged in work related to bioethics or science policy or to write a masters thesis

 Study Program Director for the Humanities Track

 Ishaq received a joint M.D./M.A. degree at Duke University School of Medicine with a prior B.S. in Biochemistry and minor in Public Health at Washington University in St. Louis.
 While immersing himself in medicine, Ishaq began to realize how much more there is beyond the biomedical aspects to everyday clinical decisions.
 He became more aware of the significance of social, political, economic, and legal components that are necessary to consider in the choices physicians make, believing these are the issues that we struggle with the most but have the greatest impact on our patients’ health and well-being.
 By pursuing the MA in Bioethics and Science Policy, Ishaq hopes to not only become familiar with these topics but also become a proponent of change within our healthcare system.